insanj/Pebbletooth/README.md

 Pebbletooth
 =======================

 Make the Bluetooth symbol relevant again.
-Thanks to Haifisch for the original Pebble icon, and #theos for the support.
+Special thanks to Haifisch for the original Pebble icon, thekirbylover (as always) for his amazing help, and #theos for the support.
 Will be available for free from BigBoss.

 ---------------------------------------
 	Simplified BSD License